pxc/gitbook/text/01_Introduction/0_ Introduction.markdown

 comfortable after you know the basic commands.

-After you have all of that mastered, we will cover **Advanced Git** - commands that most people probably don't use very often, but can be very helpful in certain situations.
+After you have all of that mastered, we will cover **Advanced Git** - commands that most people probably don't use very often, but which can be very helpful in certain situations.
 Learning these commands should round out your day-to-day git knowledge; you will be a master of the Git!